 The loan under the Term Exit Credit Facility will bear interest at 10.75% per annum, subject to adjustment as set in the Term Exit Commitment Letter.
 Interest will be payable in cash, in arrears, quarterly, provided that, in the sole discretion of us, until the third anniversary of the closing date, we will have the option to direct that interest be paid by capitalizing the interest as additional loans under the Term Exit Credit Facility.
 Absent the Term Exit Lenders' right to demand repayment in full on or after the fourth anniversary of the closing date, the Term Exit Credit Facility will mature on the seventh anniversary of the closing date.
 The Term Exit Credit Facility will contain customary affirmative, negative and financial covenants binding on us, including, without limitation, a limitation on indebtedness of \$90 million under the Revolving Exit Credit Facility with a sublimit on funded outstanding indebtedness of \$25 million, as more fully described in the Term Exit Commitment Letter.
-Additionally, the Term Exit Credit Facility will be secured by substantially the same collateral as the Revolving Exit Credit Facility and will be second in priority to the liens securing the Revolving Exit Credit Facility.
+Additionally, the Term Exit Credit Facility includes provisions for optional and mandatory prepayments on the conditions set in the Term Exit Commitment Letter.
+The Term Exit Credit Facility will be secured by substantially the same collateral as the Revolving Exit Credit Facility and will be second in priority to the liens securing the Revolving Exit Credit Facility.